Lab 3 : ROS Workspace, Package, Publisher and Subscriber

 - Accept a command line argument specifying the name of the turtle it should control.

-will start a controller node that controls turtle1.
+rosrun lab3_turtlesim turtle_controller turtle1will start a controller node that controlsturtle1.

 - Use